 - Program Brochures

 Intensive English Program

-Due to the COVID-19 (Novel Coronavirus) concerns, Spring 2021 Intensive English Program classes will be offered 100% online.
-All instruction will be delivered through a synchronous audio/video conferencing platform (Zoom) that allows real-time interactions between an instructor and students from anywhere in the world.
-Classes will be held in the evening 5:00-10:00 PM (Pacific Time) so it will be in the morning for students in some countries.
+Due to the COVID-19 (Novel Coronavirus) concerns, currently the Intensive English Program classes are offered 100% online.
+All instruction are delivered through Zoom (a synchronous audio/video conferencing platform) that allows real-time interactions between an instructor and students from anywhere in the world.
+Classes are held in the evening 5:00-10:00 PM (Pacific Time) so it is in the morning for students in some countries.